Meet Our Team

 Rabbi Sarah W. Weissman, Associate Rabbi

-Rabbi Sarah Weissman (formerly Rabbi Sarah Wolf) has been at Congregation Beth Am since 2008.
+Rabbi Sarah Weissman has been at Congregation Beth Am since 2008.
 In addition to her pastoral and pulpit duties, Rabbi Sarah oversees the adult education program, teaches a popular Talmud class and the Adult B'nai Mitzvah class.
 She also serves as the staff person on the Interfaith Outreach Committee.

-Rabbi Sarah was born and raised in Santa Fe, N.M.
-She grew up in the warm embrace of Temple Beth Shalom in Santa Fe , where she became a Bat Mitzvah with her twin sister Rebekah, served as a teacher’s aide, and volunteered in the administrative office, where she grew to love the day-to-day workings of the synagogue.
+Rabbi Sarah was born and raised in Santa Fe, New Mexico.
+She grew up in the warm embrace of Temple Beth Shalom in Santa Fe, where she volunteered in the administrative office and grew to love the day-to-day workings of the synagogue.
 She attended Amherst College in Massachusetts and graduated summa cum laude in 2003 with a degree in religion.

-In 2008, Rabbi Sarah graduated from the New York campus of Hebrew Union College-Jewish Institute of Religion.
-During her tenure at HUC, Rabbi Sarah served as Mammoth Lakes , Calif. ; Bluefield , W.Va. ; Winston-Salem, N.C. ; and Lake Norman, N.C.
+In 2008, Rabbi Sarah was ordained at the New York campus of Hebrew Union College-Jewish Institute of Religion.
+During her tenure at HUC, Rabbi Sarah served congregations in Mammoth Lakes, California; Bluefield, West Virginia; Winston-Salem, North Carolina; and Lake Norman, North Carolina.
 She also worked as a teaching and research assistant to Dr. Eugene Borowitz, one of the leading theologians of the Reform movement.
-In addition, she completed her chaplaincy training at Bellevue Hospital in New York City and worked as a summer intern with the Reform Judaism’s Commission on Social Action.
+In addition, she completed her chaplaincy training at Bellevue Hospital in New York City and worked as a summer intern with the Reform Movement’s Commission on Social Action.